abhibeckert/markwise/readme.md

-# Wisemark
+# Markwise

 A simple WYSIWYG markdown editor for websites.

 ---

 ***NOTE:*** This is a minimum viable product and may be unstable.
 Please report any issues you find.
-See `wisemark-demo.html` for an example.
+See `markwise-demo.html` for an example.